SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch3_Storage_Organization.md

    Time: 0.007s
    ```

-2. Limit on the page size
+2. Limitations on the page size

    The page size must be: